Here's the context

 A risk is anything that can block, disrupt or fail a project or software.

-After you learned about the project context everyone should have time to call out and prioritize risks so that the teams can start focusing on activities that will intend to mitigate/solve the most ASSUMED risks.
+After you learned about the project context everyone should have time to call out and prioritize risks so that the teams can start focusing on activities that they will intend to mitigate/solve—the most important RISKY ASSUMPTIONS 1ST.

 THE BUSINESS PEOPLE